protontypes/open-sustainable-technology/README.md

 - [MOHID-Lagrangian](https://github.com/Mohid-Water-Modelling-System/MOHID-Lagrangian) - Mainly developed for oceanographic and fluvial modeling, application to atmospheric and other planetary settings should be trivial.
 - [Mohid](https://github.com/Mohid-Water-Modelling-System/Mohid) - A modular finite volumes water-modeling system written in ANSI-Fortran95 using an Object-oriented programming philosophy, integrating diverse mathematical models and supporting graphical user interfaces that manage all the pre- and post-processing.
 - [AIBECS.jl](https://github.com/JuliaOcean/AIBECS.jl) - A Julia package that provides ocean biogeochemistry modelers with an easy-to-use interface for creating and running models of the ocean system.
-- [CDFTOOLS](https://github.com/meom-group/CDFTOOLS) - A fortran package for analysis and diagnostics on NEMO ocean model output.
+- [CDFTOOLS](https://github.com/meom-group/CDFTOOLS) - A Fortran package for analysis and diagnostics on NEMO ocean model output.
 - [GOTM](https://github.com/gotm-model/code) - The General Ocean Turbulence Model is an ambitious name for a one-dimensional water column model for marine and limnological applications.
 - [pyroms](https://github.com/ESMG/pyroms) - A collection of tools to process input and output files from the Regional Ocean Modeling System.
 - [Intro to Physical Oceanography](https://github.com/rabernat/intro_to_physical_oceanography) - Course materials for Introduction to Physical Oceanography.